shap0011/25F_CST8916_Assignment2/Assignment_2_README.md

 | Azure    | API management   | Portals      | Azure API Management      | A full-featured API management platform that provides tools for creating, securing, analyzing, and scaling APIs.
 It includes a gateway, developer portal, policy engine, and analytics features designed for hybrid, on-premises, and cloud-based API ecosystems.
 [16]      | Strong enterprise integration (Azure AD, Logic Apps), full lifecycle API management [13]                    | If your ecosystem isn’t Azure-centric, it may add overhead                                                                 |
 | GCP      | API management   | Portals      | Apigee integrated portals | Support for several developer portal solutions, ranging from simple turn-key solutions to solutions that are fully customizable and extensible [11].                                                                                                                        | GCP’s gateway is simple and managed; Apigee offers advanced features for enterprise API productization [14] | Apigee can be relatively costly / complex; GCP gateway may lack some enterprise full-lifecycle features compared to others |

+#### Key findings & recommendations

+If consumers are already working with a cloud provider and seeking simplicity and the best integration, they may use the same provider's gateway.
+For example, **Amazon API Gateway** is ideal for microservices/serverless in AWS.
+For Microsoft-centric organizations, **Azure API Management** is the best choice, as well as for enterprise APIs such as developer portals, versioning, and monetization. **GCP's Apigee** is compelling for those looking for an API for analytics or a developer ecosystem, as well as for global scale and hybrid or multi-cloud flexibility.

 ### Pricing models

 **AWS** uses a **usage-based pricing model**, where you pay primarily per API request and for outbound data transfer.
 This makes AWS cost-efficient for variable or low-traffic workloads [17].